-Used properly, a mobile device has the potential to enrich your life in many ways.
-It can provide you immediate advice from friends and family, it can allow you to consult websites before making decisions, it can let you capture great photos to last a lifetime of memories or exciting videos with which to entertain.
+Used properly, a mobile device has the potential to enrich your life in many ways and it can provide you immediate advice from friends and family, it can allow you to consult websites before making decisions, it can let you capture great photos to last a lifetime of memories or exciting videos with which to entertain.
 Yet for all this, too many fall into the trap of not quite using their mobile devices to the fullest, often leaving them distracted and not fully present in the moment at hand.

 So how do you get the most out of your mobile device without it using you?